Cosmology at the end of the world: Euclidean analysis

 is obtained, with $a,b=0,...,d-1$.
-By parameterizing the trajectory of the brane with $r=r(\tau)$, equation (\ref{brane}) yields
+By parametrizing the trajectory of the brane with $r=r(\tau)$, the $\tau\tau$ component of equation (\ref{brane}) yields

 where the sign depends on if the brane is expanding or contracting.
-For $d>2$ and $T<T_{crit}=1/L_{AdS}$, a numerical evaluation gives two solutions for the equation $f(r)=T^2r^2$, corresponding to the minimum radius of the brane: $r_0^+>r_+$ and $r_0^-<r_-$.
+The other components of equation (\ref{brane}) give an equation for $d^2r/d\tau^2$, which can also be obtained from equation (\ref{traj}) (more details are reported in Appendix \ref{appendixb}).
+For $d>2$ and $|T|<T_{crit}=1/L_{AdS}$, the equation $f(r)=T^2r^2$, which gives the zeros of equation (\ref{traj}), has always two solutions (which can be computed numerically): $r_0^+>r_+$ and $r_0^-<r_-$.
 Between the two solutions the square root takes imaginary values.
-Since the brane is contracting from and expanding to $r=\infty$, the minimum radius is $r_0=r_0^+$.
+Since the brane is contracting from and expanding to $r=\infty$, the minimum radius that it reaches at the inversion point is $r_0=r_0^+$ and is always outside the event horizon $r_+$.
 The role of the solution $r_0^-$ will be clear later.
+Since we are interested in time-symmetric solutions, we require $r_0$ to sit on the $\tau=0,\pm\beta/2$ line.
+In this paper we will consider only positive tensions, corresponding to the geometry in Figure \ref{euclidean}.

+For negative tension branes, the part of geometry retained is the one shaded in red in Figure \ref{euclidean} and does not include the black hole horizon.
+Furthermore, the preparation time in such a case is defined as $\tau_0=\Delta\tau$\cite{bound3}.
+Although these solutions are interesting, it is not clear if they correspond to a dual CFT state\cite{bhmicrostate} and if they can support gravity localization.
+Therefore we leave their study to future work.
+From the CFT point of view, this is justified because we can set the charge, preparation time, and boundary condition via the path integral.
+The boundary condition determines the tension, hence we may restrict to positive tension.

-Given values of $d$, $r_+$, $r_-$ and $T$, it is possible to evaluate the Euclidean time $\Delta\tau$ and therefore the preparation time $\tau_0$.
+Given values of $d$, $r_+$, $r_-$ and $T$, it is possible to evaluate the Euclidean time $\Delta\tau$ and therefore the preparation time $\tau_0$ (see Appendix \ref{appendixb}).
 We find that, for a black hole sufficiently close to extremality, i.e. for $r_-\to r_+$, it is possible to approach the critical value of the tension $T_{crit}$ while retaining a sensible Euclidean solution, i.e. with $\tau_0>0$.
 At the same time, when $T\to T_{crit}$ the ratio between the minimum radius of the brane and the outer horizon radius becomes very large.
 We further remark (see Appendix \ref{actcomp}) that this non-extremal black hole solution is always dominant in the thermodynamic ensemble when $\tau_0>0$.
-This result was not feasible in the AdS-Schwarzschild case\autocite{bhmicrostate} and is first main result of this work.
+This result was not feasible in the AdS-Schwarzschild case\cite{bhmicrostate} and is first main result of this work.

+As noted above, the CFT states we consider can be prepared given full quantum control of the CFT.
+Euclidean evolution is not unitary and cannot be deterministically implemented.
+However, by preparing the thermofield double state\cite{eternal_wormhole,building_tfd,product_spectrum} and measuring the left side in a simple basis\cite{bound4}, a random such state can be prepared.